coderedstorage/US_Census_Demographic_Data/README.md

 * MySQL to facilitate enablement to:
   * Overlay information on urbanization conglomerations (MSAs) saved as metro_counties.csv on the original data (acs2015_county_data.csv).
 Revised dataset saved as us_census_data.csv.
   * Generate MSA level (if any) consolidation for population-related fields for total, gender and racial (columns include TotalPop, Men, Women, Hispanic, White, Black, Native, Asian	Pacific).
 Revised dataset saved as metro_adj.csv.
+* Tableau Public for visualization.
+Requires us_census_data.csv and metro_adj.csv to be commited to Tableau Public.

 ## 4. Generated insights
 * Macro view on transportation followed drill downs into mode of transportation and commute time by state, metro areas and county.